Castleton to Mam Tor Circular Walk via Cave Dale

 Mam Tor Circular Walk Route Map:

-This Mam Tor walk takes in some of the most beautiful scenery in Castleton, and you still have time to explore the village of Castleton as well.
+This Mam Tor circular walk takes in some of the most beautiful scenery in Castleton, and you still have time to explore the village of Castleton as well.
 For more Mam Tor walks, check out Mam Tor and Rushup Edge Circular Walk, Castleton, Mam Tor and The Great Ridge Walk or Mam Tor Short Walk.